 Gather the ingredients.

-In a flat dish, mix the flour and ghee to form a crumbly mix that just about holds together.
+On a flat dish, mix the flour and ghee to form a crumbly dough that just holds together.

 Add water a little at a time and knead to form a firm dough.
-When done, cover the dough with a damp tea towel or muslin and keep it aside.
+When done, cover the dough with a damp tea towel or muslin and put aside.

-Roast the coconut on a very low flame till it is a pale reddish color.
-Keep aside.
+Toast the coconut on a very low flame until it is a pale reddish color.
+Put aside.

-Mix the sugar and water in a pan and cook till the sugar is fully melted.
-Now allow thickening a little.
+Mix the sugar and water in a pan and cook until the sugar is fully melted.
+Allow it to thicken slightly.

-Add the coconut, raisins, cashews, almonds, and cardamom powder and mix well.
-Remove from fire and keep aside to cool.
+Add the coconut, raisins, cashews, almonds, and cardamom to the syrup and mix well.
+Remove from fire and place aside to cool.

-Divide the prepared dough into equal sized portions and make them into balls.
+Divide the prepared dough into equal-sized portions and hand-roll them into balls.

-Roll these balls out into circles about 4 to 5-inch wide.
+Flatten the balls out into circles about 4 to 5 inches wide.

-Put a heaped tablespoon of filling in the center of each circle and fold over into a semi-circle.
-Pleat the edges to seal and keep aside.
+Put a heaped tablespoon of filling in the center of each circle and fold over into a semicircle.
+Pleat the edges to seal.
 Repeat the filling process for all the circles.

-Once all your dough and filling is used up, heat oil on a medium flame and deep fry the gujias.
+Once all your dough and filling is used, heat oil or ghee over a medium flame and deep fry the gujiyas.